adamkurth/reborn_dev/doc/source/crystals.rst

 Crystals
 ========

-Here we briefly outline some conventions assumed in bornagain, and how to use the classes that expose crystal symmetry operations.
+Here we briefly outline some conventions assumed in reborn, and how to use the classes that expose crystal symmetry operations.

 A little bit of math